Homeostatic Criticality in Neuronal Networks: Introduction

-One important aspect in any SOC model is that phase transitions, and therefore criticality, exist only for zero or very small external field~\cite{Decandia2021}, so any homeostatic mechanism will need to self-organize the system to a state where the effective external field vanishes.
+One important aspect in any SOC model is that phase transitions, and therefore criticality, exist only for zero or very small external field~\cite{Dickman2000,Williams-Garcia2014,Decandia2021}, so any homeostatic mechanism will need to self-organize the system to a state where the effective external field vanishes.

+Here, we propose a solution to this problem by unveiling an interplay between homeostatic time scales, network size and external field.
+We show that the important factor behind the generation of power-law avalanches that obey the size-duration scaling law is sensory adaptation, mediated by dynamic firing thresholds.
+This adaptation must occur over long periods of time when compared to the intrinsic neuronal and synaptic time scales.

-Here, first we show how such a homeostatic mechanism works in a simple analytic mean-field model.
-Then, we present simulation results for sparse random networks with $K$ neighbors per node.
-The mechanisms are simple and very general: they can be adapted to systems composed of other units like spins, cellular automata, discrete time maps and continuous time neurons with pulse coupling given by weights $W_{ij}$.
+We develop a mean-field theory for the homeostatic model, and compare it to simulation results for a sparse random network with $K$ input neighbors per node.
+These mechanisms are simple and very general: they can be adapted to systems composed of other units such as spins, cellular automata, discrete time maps or continuous time neuronal models with pulse coupling given by weights $W_{ij}$.